Install and configure a LAMP local development environment on Ubuntu 24.04

 sudo apt install apache2

 A firewall is a good idea for any web server, even if you only intend to use it for local development.
 UFW, or Uncomplicated FireWall, is is very straight forward.
-To install the firewall:
+Let's install the firewall.

 sudo apt install ufw